Displaced by mining, Peru villagers spurn shiny new town

 ‘EVERYTHING IS MONEY’

-MMG inherited the Nueva Fuerabamba project when it bought Las Bambas from Switzerland’s Glencore Plc in 2014 for $7 billion.
+MMG inherited the Nueva Fuerabamba project when it bought Las Bambas from Switzerland’s Glencore Plc (GLEN.L) in 2014 for $7 billion.

 Under terms of a deal struck in 2009 and reviewed by Reuters, villagers voted to trade their existing homes and farmland for houses in a new community.
 Heads of each household, about 500 in all, were promised mining jobs.
 University scholarships would be given to their children.
 Residents were to receive new land for farming and grazing, albeit in a parcel four hours away by car.